 Visa, costs and funding

 It is important to plan your study abroad semester and be aware of the costs to expect and the legal requirements you have to fulfil.
 The good news is that a semester in Hamburg might not be as expensive as you think.
 We have listed the general costs to be expected below.
 Erasmus students can receive funding from the European Union, and for US students we can offer a limited number of travel stipends to help fund the semester abroad.
-The visa requirements vary depending on what country you come from, so please check the information below carefully and make sure you complete the necessary steps.
+The visa and residency requirements vary depending on what country you come from, so please check the information below carefully and make sure you complete the necessary steps.

 What does a semester in Hamburg cost?